What is Nitrile / NBR Rubber?

 What is Buna-N?

-Nitrile (also known as NBR rubber and Buna-N) is the seal industry&#;s most widely used and economical elastomer.
-This is partly because it displays excellent resistance to petroleum-based oils, fuels, water, alcohols, silicone greases, hydraulic fluids.
-However, it also has a good balance of desirable working properties like low compression set, high abrasion resistance and high tensile strength.
+Nitrile, also referred to as NBR rubber or Buna-N, is the most utilized and cost-effective elastomer in the sealing industry.
+This can be attributed to its outstanding resistance against petroleum-based oils, fuels, water, alcohols, silicone greases, and hydraulic fluids.
+Additionally, it boasts a well-rounded combination of beneficial working characteristics like low compression set, high abrasion resistance, and notable tensile strength.

 NBR rubber properties

-Nitrile is a family of unsaturated copolymers of 2-propenenitrile and butadiene monomers (1,2-butadiene and 1,3-butadiene).
-Its physical and chemical properties vary depending on the polymer&#;s composition of nitrile.
-The more nitrile there is within the polymer, the higher its resistance to oils but the lower its flexibility.
-Nitrile rubber is more resistant than natural rubber to oils and acids, and has superior strength, but suffers from inferior flexibility.
+Nitrile belongs to a category of unsaturated copolymers formed from the combination of 2-propenenitrile and butadiene monomers (1,2-butadiene and 1,3-butadiene).
+Its physical and chemical traits can vary based on the specific nitrile composition.
+With more nitrile present, the polymer demonstrates enhanced oil resistance but reduced flexibility.
+Nitrile rubber also outperforms natural rubber in terms of resistance to oils and acids, presenting superior strength while sacrificing some flexibility.

 Where is nitrile used?

-Nitrile rubber is used in a wide variety of applications, such as O-rings, gaskets, oil seals, automotive transmission belts, hoses, V belts, synthetic leather, disposable non-latex gloves, printer&#;s form rollers and cable jacketing.
-NBR latex can also be used in the preparation of adhesives or as a pigment binder.
+Nitrile rubber finds application across a wide array of products such as O-rings, gaskets, oil seals, automotive transmission belts, hoses, V belts, synthetic leather, disposable non-latex gloves, printer’s form rollers, and cable jacketing.
+Other uses include incorporating NBR latex in the manufacturing of adhesives or as a pigment binder.

 Pros and cons of Buna-N

-Speak to one of our advisers today to find out more about our nitrile rubber manufacturing capabilities.
-We can talk you through your options and give you honest and informed guidance to help you to specify the ideal product for your application.
-Speak to us today on 023 or [ protected].
-For more information on why nitrile rubber is so popular for heat resistance, see our post: Why Buna N is so popular for use with hydrocarbons.
+If you're interested in learning more, connect with our experts today to discuss our nitrile rubber manufacturing capabilities.
+We can walk you through your options and provide reliable guidance to help you choose the perfect product for your specific application.
+Reach out to us today for more information on the widespread use of nitrile rubber in heat resistance by exploring our post: Why Buna N is so popular for use with hydrocarbons.

 Are you interested in learning more about Nitrile rubber NBR?
 Contact us today to secure an expert consultation!